entropyxyz/entropy-docs/content/reference/javascript-sdk.md

 ## Prerequisites

-Before starting this tutorial, make sure you have:
+Before starting this tutorial, make sure you have Node v20.0.0 or above installed

-1. Node.js
-1. An Entropy account (we'll cover how to create one).

 ## Setting up your project

-1. First, create a new directory and initialize a Node.js project:
+1. First, create a new directory and initialize a Node project:

     ```shell
     mkdir entropy-sdk-demo
     cd entropy-sdk-demo
     npm init -y
-    cd entropy-sdk-demo
     ```

 1. Install the required dependencies: